jarusll/the-logs/index.md

 ![Image](./03725bccf6bc61b9eccdac7b6a7522f9.jpg)
 *Credit - https://sixohthree.com/termux-for-android*

-I haven't been able to get alot of time on my desk.
+I haven't been able to get a lot of time on my desk.
 I really need a portable solution.
 Once I setup the vps I should be good to go with a ssh client.

 I am looking into how to read man pages efficiently.
 I can write "Your best friends on the CLI".

 I like determinism.
 I will be tinkering with ansible for the coming week.
 The first problem that I want to solve is mirroring my github repos on bitbucket with ansible.
-This will be a good exercize to learn ansible & to solve my problem.
+This will be a good exercise to learn ansible & to solve my problem.

 Testing pushing from vps, success.